 Copyright © Nucleus Medical Media, Inc.

 Pancreatic islet transplantation.
-National Diabetes Information Clearinghouse website.
-Available at: http://diabetes.niddk.nih.gov/dm/pubs/pancreaticislet/.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/Diabetes/pancreatic-islet-transplantation/Pages/index.aspx.
 Updated August 1, 2012.
 Accessed December 31, 2012.

 Type 1 diabetes.
 American Diabetes Association website.
 Available at: http://www.diabetes.org/diabetes-basics/type-1/?loc=DropDownDB-type1.
 Accessed December 31, 2012.